vahidalvandi/v2ray-docker-compose/README.md

 ### Setup Using CDN Service

-1. Create an `A` record in the CDN service pointing to your server IP address with the proxy off.
+1. Create an `A` record in the CDN service pointing to your server IP address with the proxy turned off.
 1. Install Docker and Docker-compose on your server.
 1. Copy the `v2ray-cdn-ready` directory into the server.
 1. Run ```cat /proc/sys/kernel/random/uuid``` command to generate a UUID.